allan-alb/nlwagents-web/README.md

 # NLW Agents

-NLW Agents is a web application developed during a Rocketseat event.
-This project leverages modern web technologies and best practices for a fast, maintainable, and scalable codebase.
+NLW Agents is an interactive Q&A web application that enables users to ask questions about a given spoken content.
+Users can record and send audio messages, which are automatically transcribed by the system.
+After the transcription, users can submit questions related to the audio content, and the application generates relevant answers based on the transcribed information.
+This workflow allows for a seamless, voice-first Q&A experience, making it easy to extract knowledge from spoken input and interact with the system using natural language.

 ## Tech Stack